gregoriodelasheras/myvhs-server/README.md

     <img src="img/logo.svg" alt="Logo" width="600">
   </a>
   <p align="center">
     Web App for enthusiasts of 80's movies.
 All in one VHS!
-Built with its own API and the MERN stack.
+Built with the MEN stack.
   </p>
 </p>